-You can set access permissions of folders in the COS Console, so that specified users can perform specified operations on the contents of the folders.
+You can set access permissions of folders in the COS console, so that specified users can perform specified operations on the content of the folders.
 You are recommended to follow the principle of least privilege when configuring permissions to protect your data assets.

 COS stores objects in a flat structure with no traditional folder concept.
 In order to make COS customary, we turn an object into a "folder" by suffixing it with